bronson/vim-crosshairs/README.md

     :set nocursorline
     :set nocursorcolumn

-And to force it to always be visible in a particular window, set this window-local variable
+And to force the crosshairs to always be visible in a particular window, set a window-local variable

     :let w:persistent_cursorline = 1